 If an applicant is seeking consideration under Priority 1A, it should explain in this section how the proposed project(s) will meaningfully address identified inequities and contribute to greater access to services and opportunities for communities that have been historically underserved, marginalized, adversely affected by inequality, and disproportionately impacted by crime, violence, and victimization.
 The applicant should also identify how the project design and implementation will specifically incorporate the input and/or participation of these communities.

-If the applicant is seeking consideration under Priority 2, describe the agencies involved in the Community Care Program and how the program will support the provision of continuous care for program participants.
+If the applicant is seeking consideration under Priority 2, describe the how access to medications for substance use disorders, counseling, and behavioral therapies (sometimes called MAT) will be implemented or expanded under the proposed program, including which MOUDs will be offered, at what point in the programming.